 Let’s say a young couple want to buy a property.
 They can take out a mortgage which includes both of them and one of their parents.

 If they take out a guarantor mortgage, the parent won’t be on the title deeds.
 The parent will be assessed like a borrower, but after that they’ll only be responsible for making the mortgage payments if the couple don’t.
 The guarantor also wouldn’t receive updates from the lender, like notifications that their product is coming up for renewal.

 On the other hand, if the couple and one parent take out a mortgage as “joint borrower with sole proprietor” arrangements, they’ll all be equally responsible for the mortgage repayments but only the couple will be on the title deeds.
 The parent will be assessed as a borrower and will receive notifications from the lender.

-Although joint borrower sole proprietor setups have effectively replaced guarantor mortgages, the benefits remain the same.
+Although joint borrower sole proprietor setups have effectively replaced guarantor products, the benefits remain the same.

-The benefits of guarantor mortgages and joint borrower sole proprietor are:
+The benefits of guarantors and joint borrower sole proprietor setups are:

 - They can improve the overall affordability of the application – meaning you can borrow more

 - First-time buyers are still eligible for the Stamp Duty exemption as the guarantor or joint borrower supporting the application won’t be named on the title deeds of the property